Development Context

 - Auth callback behavior, cookies, org routing, and OAuth provider setup.

-- S3 object keys, registry indexing, file downloads, and package file limits.
+- Object storage keys, registry indexing, file downloads, and package file limits.

 - RBAC permission gates for publish, edit, delete, members, tokens, and settings.